-8. How to Review and Negotiate Offers for Sale of a House in Georgia?
+Step 8: Review, Compare and Negotiate Offers for the Sale of a House in Georgia

 Though you are selling your home without a realtor in Georgia, the basics of what to do when you get offers remain the same.
 This includes accepting, declining, or ignoring the offers (not recommended).